Bohol Tourist Spots: Chocolate Hills, Tarsiers, & More

 Entrance Fee: None

-How to Get There: From Panglao, arrange for a boat from the beach or from your hotel to Balicasag Island.
+How to Get There: From Panglao, arrange for a boat from the beach or your hotel to Balicasag Island.

 Before reaching Balicasag Island, you can opt to go dolphin watching.
 You have a better chance of spotting these aquatic mammals during the early morning.
 At Balicasag Island you’ll have even more opportunities to observe sea life.
 Head to the opposite side of the beach (where there are no boats docked) to snorkel with fish, corals, reefs, and turtles.
 Watch your step because corals are shallow on this part of the beach.